 Performance and Sound Quality

 As mentioned before, the R-15PM is a bit smaller than most medium-sized bookshelf speakers, so it’s relatively small.
 However, don’t use its size to judge its performance.
-This little device delivers strong range and excellent dynamic punch that even some larger speakers don’t come close to.
+This little device delivers a strong range and excellent dynamic punch that even some larger speakers don’t come close to.

 On the low end, the speakers deliver a fair amount of bass, but there is some room for improvement at the lowest bass frequencies.
 If you are looking for maximum bass output, we definitely recommend adding a subwoofer.

 We should caution that the SVS SB-1000 will set you back about $500, so you may want to go with a cheaper option such as the Dayton Audio SUB-800 8-Inch 80 Watt Powered Subwoofer.
 At less than $100, this subwoofer is a good, inexpensive option to pair with the R-15PM.

 At the medium and high end, the R-15PM delivers high energy, punchy and lively sound.
 There are other speakers which deliver less excited, smoother sound, but the drawback is that most of these devices tend to sound a bit harsh.

 The R-15PM made this list partially due to its phono preamp.
 However, if your record player already has a preamp, bypass the preamp on the R-15PM and see how it sounds when you plug it directly into the record player’s preamp.